itschasa/KomiZIP-Backend/README.md

 The CDN is also used to serve semi-realtime data to users, in the form of headers (HEAD request).
 This puts less stress on the origin server, whilst keeping metadata relatively up to date.

+### X-Metadata
-All requests to this endpoint will have the header `X-Metadata`, containing the data of that chapter from the API.
+All requests on the CDN will have the header `X-Metadata`, containing the data of that chapter from the API.
 This is used to prevent the client having to contact the (non-cached) API for information.

 ### CDN Folder